GoogleCloudPlatform/professional-services/examples/bq-email-exports/README.md

 2. Signed URLs can be a data exfiltration risk.
 Consider the security risks regarding the sending of data through a signed URL.

-3. Cloud Scheduler is not supported by [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/supported-products).

 If your use case does not meet the above constraints, another option would be to use a [Cloud Composer workflow](https://cloud.google.com/composer/docs/how-to/using/writing-dags) to execute the pipeline.
 If you are a GSuite user, this solution can also be implemented with a scheduled [Apps Script](https://developers.google.com/apps-script) using the [BigQuery Service](https://developers.google.com/apps-script/advanced/bigquery) and exporting data to a [Google Sheet](https://developers.google.com/apps-script/reference/spreadsheet).

 ## Troubleshooting
-If there is an issue with the upstream query job or export job, the Cloud Function will log the error.
+If there is an issue with the upstream query or export job, the Cloud Function will log the error.
 In the case that an email was not sent, please check the Cloud Functions and BigQuery logs.